-While taking steroids we will aim for blood glucose readings of 6.0 to 10.0 mmol/L
+While taking steroids, test your blood glucose level before each meal and at bedtime.
+Aim for blood glucose readings of 6 to 10 mmol/L.

 Depending on the type and timing of the steroid treatment, you may see a pattern of high blood glucose readings during the day that reverts to single figures the next morning.